christophrumpel/christophrumpel.github.io/_posts/2016-09-11-Upgrading-laravel-spark-to-53.md

 In order to upgrade the Laravel framework just follow the [upgrade guide](https://laravel.com/docs/5.3/upgrade#upgrade-5.3.0).
 This may take 2-3 hours of your time.

 For me this was the perfect time to try out [Laravel Shift](https://laravelshift.com/).
 It is an automated way to upgrade Laravel applications.
 You grant the application access to your repository and it will send a pull request within minutes.
 This will take care of ~ 90% of the upgrade.
 Depending on your code, there may be some files that could not be changed.
 The PR contains comments to let you know about these files.
-This will save you a lot of time and costs only €9.
-It is definitely worth the money!
+This will save you a lot of time and costs only $9. (costs depending on the shift) It is definitely worth a try and the money!

+ <div class="note"><strong>Note:</strong> A shift is an upgrade from specific Laravel versions like from 5.2 to 5.3 in our case.</div>

 ## 2. Upgrade Spark